About RainbowWhat makes us special?

 We believe a positive experience at nursery helps create strong and lasting foundations for later in life and our beautiful homely nursery offers a calm and stimulating environment which is a warm and welcoming extension of home.
 At Rainbow children are given the time and space to wonder and investigate, talk and ask questions, discover, create and learn and develop authentic relationships nurturing them to become resilience, confident and independence.

-My name is Edward, I joined Rainbow Day Nursery School to assist my father, Gerry, in developing the Business.
-In October 2020, I took over his role and was subsequently appointed Business Manager.
-I work closely with Alyssa and we have formed an effective partnership, supporting all aspects of Rainbow’s business.
+My name is Edward, I joined Rainbow Day Nursery School in 2019 to assist my father, in developing the Business.
+In October 2020, I became the Business Manager.
+I work closely with the Nursery Manager and Directors; we have formed an effective working partnership supporting all aspects of Rainbow’s business.

 We believe respecting our children as individuals will encourage their personalities to develop, promoting their independence, creativity and resilience.

 We believe Rainbow is a place for children to encounter authentic experiences which ignite their curiosity, wonder and awe

 We believe everyone makes a difference and we embrace and encourage children to be themselves

 We believe children’s play should be nurtured, creating an atmosphere where children can feel confident that their ideas and voice can be heard and valued.

 We believe our natural environments offer children calming but stimulating play spaces where they can investigate, explore and learn.

 We believe children should be given the opportunity to feel safe to develop in their own time and pace.
 Rainbow is a place where childhood is valued.